tc39/proposal-grouped-and-auto-accessors/README.md

   accessor "foo";                   // same as `accessor "foo" { get; set; }` accessor 1;                       // same as `accessor 1 { get; set; }`
-  accessor [x];                     // same as `accessor [x] { get; set; }`
+  accessor [x];                     // same as `accessor [x] { get; set; }` static accessor a = 1;            // as well as all of the other non-static variants

   // not allowed:
   // accessor "bar" { get; #set; }  // error: no private setters for string properties